alix-tz/escriptorium-documentation/docs/walkthrough_predict.md

 title: Predict with eScriptorium
 summary: About prediction features in eScriptorium.
 authors:
-    - Floriane Chiffoleau
+    - Floriane Chiffoleau, Alix Chagué
-date: 2023-04-07
+date: 2023-04-18
 ---

-# Walkthrough : predict with eScriptorium
+# Walkthrough: predict with eScriptorium

 In eScriptorium, it is possible to automatically generated a transcription or a segmentation, i.e. to predict it, generally after you [trained a model](walkthrough_train.md) for it.
 This prediction, whether it is of the segmentation or the transcription, is managed from the "Images" tab: `{base_url}/document/{document-id}/images/`